hapax/hapax.github.io/assets/teaching.md

 the missiles.
 On a historical note, Swiss mathematician
 [Jacob Bernoulli](https://en.wikipedia.org/wiki/Jacob_Bernoulli)
-called this curve the *spira mirabilis* (miraculous spiral) since he was so struck by its property of self-similarity.
+called this curve the *spira mirabilis* (marvellous spiral) since he was so struck by its property of self-similarity.
-His gravestone even refers to it, bearing the enigmatic Latin phrase
+His gravestone even refers to it, bearing the enigmatic Latin phrase:

 <span style="padding-left: 20px; display:block">
 <i>Eadem mutato resurgo.
 (Although changed, I shall arise the same.)</i>
 </span>

-Tragically, an Archimedean spiral, rather than a logarithmic spiral, was erroneously carved next to this saying.
+In an unfortunate snafu, an Archimedean rather than a logarithmic spiral was carved next to it.

 #### 3.3.
 Sandpiles and criticality <a id="sec-3-3" name="sec-3-3"></a>